GordonWangch/MSTP-Net/README.md

 Any information about data processing can be viewed in the `get_datasets` function in the `eeg_set.py` file above.

-The processed data can be viewed [here](https://gin.g-node.org/gordon-won/MSTP-Net_pre-trained_model/).
+The processed data can be viewed [here](https://gin.g-node.org/gordon-won/MSTP-Net_pre-trained_model/), under the `processed_data` folder.
 There are 12 files in total, 6 for EEGDenoiseNet dataset and 6 for SS2016 dataset.
 These 12 files are placed under the `data` folder.

 The file structure is as follows: